Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: The Sample

-With these changes from B12, the multiplicity statistics of systems of planet candidates are 1405 single systems, 242 double systems, 85 triple systems, 25 quadruple systems, 8 quintuple systems, and 1 sextuple system.
-The orbital period ratios (for section \ref{sec_pratios}) and Hill spacings (for section \ref{sec:stab}) are given\footnote{Note that the labels ``1'', ``2'', etc. in these tables order the planets by increasing orbital period and do not always correspond to the planet discovery order of the KOI numbers ``.01'', ``.02'', etc.} in Tables \ref{tab:two}-\ref{tab:fiveplus2}.
-Overall, the number of multiple-planet systems approximately doubled from Paper I, and the biggest fractional increase was seen in the quadruples ($8 \rightarrow 25$) and quintuples ($1 \rightarrow 8$).
-We represent the periods and sizes of the systems of three or more planets in figure~\ref{fig:gallery}.
+With these changes from B13, the planet candidate systems are 1409 targets with a single candidate, 243 double systems, 85 triple systems, 28 quadruple systems, 8 quintuple systems, and 1 sextuple system.
+This implies a total of 365 candidate multiple-planet systems with 899 candidate planets.
+Parameters of these planets and their host stars are given in Table~\ref{tab:multis}, which ultimately derive from B13 (Table 9).
+Overall, the number of multiple-planet systems approximately doubled from Paper I, and the largest fractional increases were seen in the quadruples ($8 \rightarrow 28$) and quintuples ($1 \rightarrow 8$).
+We display the periods and sizes of planets in triple systems and above in figure~\ref{fig:gallery}.